J. D. Tippit: Aftermath

 A televised funeral service for Tippit was held on November 25, 1963, at the Beckley Hills Baptist Church, attended by about 2,000 people, at least 800 of them police colleagues.
 Police outriders attended the hearse on its way to the burial at the newly established Memorial Court of Honor at the Laurel Land Memorial Park in Dallas.
 His funeral was held on the same day as those of both Kennedy and Oswald.

 In January 1964, Tippit was posthumously awarded the Medal of Valor from the American Police Hall of Fame, and he also received the Police Medal of Honor, the Police Cross, and the Citizens Traffic Commission Award of Heroism.
 A state historical marker memorializing Tippit was unveiled November 20, 2012, at the location where the shooting occurred.

+Personal life

+Tippit married Marie Frances Gasway on December 26, 1946, and the couple had three children: Charles Allan (1950–2014), Brenda Kay (born 1953), and Curtis Glenn (1956–2026).

 Tippit's widow married Dallas police lieutenant Harry Dean Thomas in January 1967.
 They were married until his death in 1982.
 Marie Tippit later married Carl Flinner; the marriage ended in divorce after which Marie resumed using the surname of Tippit.

-Personal life

-Tippit married Marie Frances Gasway on December 26, 1946, and the couple had three children: Charles Allan (1950–2014), Brenda Kay (born 1953), and Curtis Glenn (born 1958).
 Marie died at 92 on March 2, 2021, after suffering from medical issues.

+His distant cousin was the actor Wayne Tippit who appeared in two films about the Kennedy assassination, Running Against Time and JFK.

-In popular culture
+In media

+Fictional depictions of Tippit in literature include: